Asbestos Testing & Removal

 What Health Problems Are Associated With Being Exposed To Asbestos?

 Asbestos poses health risks only when fibres are in the air that people breathe.
-Asbestos fibres lodge in the lungs, causing scarring that can ultimately lead to severely impaired lung function (asbestosis) and cancers of the lungs or lung cavity.
+Once inhaled, asbestos fibres can lodge in the lungs and surrounding tissue, causing scarring that can ultimately lead to severely impaired lung function (asbestosis) and cancers of the lungs or lung cavity.

 There are a number of health risks associated with being exposed to asbestos.
 Asbestosis is a serious, long-term lung disease that can cause scarring of the lungs and severely impair lung function.
 Asbestos exposure is also linked to a number of different types of cancer, including lung cancer, ovarian cancer, and cancer of the larynx.